Home

 This cliffside skywalk is one of Thailand’s most famous.
 The U-shaped glass balcony gives the sensation of floating above the forest and river below.
 Visitors can enjoy views of mountains, river bends, and small villages along the Thai-Laos border.

-Many travellers combine the skywalk with nearby temples or a scenic drive along the river.
+Many travelers combine the skywalk with nearby temples or a scenic drive along the river.
 The gentle breeze makes the experience thrilling without being unsafe.

 The Queen Sirikit Canopy Walkway is an elevated path through the treetops of Mae Rim’s Queen Sirikit Botanic Garden.
 It immerses visitors in northern Thailand’s rich forest ecosystem while offering educational insights into local biodiversity and conservation efforts.